sangeetajay/Storytelling-SNL/README.md

 # Storytelling-SNL
-A mini project I completed to explore a dataset that interests me
+A mini project I completed to explore a topic that interests me...
+Saturday Night Live!